Noemie-Ribaillier/image_classification/README.md

 * a binary classification problem (using a TF Keras Sequential API)
 * a multiclass classification problem (using the TF Keras Functional API)
-* a multiclass classification problem (using the ResNet50 model) For these projects we mainly use the framework Tensorflow - Keras (it has pre-defined layers that allow for more simplified and optimized model creation and training).
+* a multiclass classification problem (using the ResNet50 model) For these projects we use the framework Tensorflow - Keras (it has pre-defined layers that allow for more simplified and optimized model creation and training).

 ## Binary classification (happy vs not happy, using TF Keras Sequential API)